primesign/docker-exim4/README.md

 # Docker Image for Exim4

-This is a simple Docker image for Exim4 based on the official [ubuntu:trusty](https://hub.docker.com/r/_/ubuntu/) image.
+This is a simple Docker image for Exim4 based on the official [alpine](https://hub.docker.com/r/_/alpine/) image.

-It uses the official Exim4 default configuraton file `configuration.default` instead of the configuration files provided by ubuntu package.

 Use it like this in your `docker-compose.yml` file: